Apple closes stores in 4 states, again, as infections rise

 Arizona and Florida have both experienced rising incidents of new cases and rates of those testing positive for COVID-19.

-Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4%.
+Over the past two weeks, the rolling average number of daily new cases in Florida has increased by 1,422.7, or 144.4 percent.

-In Arizona in the past two weeks, the rolling average number of daily new cases has increased by 1,422.7, or 144.4%.
+In Arizona in the past two weeks, the rolling average number of daily new cases has increased by 1,422.7, or 144.4 percent.

 “We take this step with an abundance of caution as we closely monitor the situation and we look forward to having our teams and customers back as soon as possible,” Apple said in a prepared statement.